Transactions in Amazon DynamoDB

 Performance Efficiency

 Optimize provisioned throughput: If you're using Provisioned Mode, you'll need to set your Read and Write Capacity Units appropriately.
 You can also set them to auto-scale, but it's not instantaneous.
-Remember the last issue on using SQS to throttle writes.
+Remember my old article on using SQS to throttle writes.

 Cost Optimization